18F/handbook/_pages/business-units/18f/leadership-resources/leadership-selection.md

 ###Once you've made your selection:

 1. If you're selecting a supervisor or director, you should let the Chief of Practices and the Talent team know who you've selected.
-In both cases, most times it's just a courtesy, but if there are any problems with the selection, they can tell you before you proceed. **The Talent team must be notified as soon as possible whenever a person is moving onto a supervisory PD**.
+In both cases, most times it's just a courtesy, but if there are any problems with the selection, they can tell you before you proceed.
+Talent is going to want the selection spreadsheet you created.
+And remember, **the Talent team must be notified as soon as possible whenever a person is moving onto a supervisory PD**.

 2. Notify the people who were not selected.